SAP-samples/btp-setup-automator/docs/BASIC_SETUP.md

     docker container run --rm -it --name "btp-setup-automator" "ghcr.io/sap-samples/btp-setup-automator-dev:dev"
     ```

-Here's a brief explanation of the options used:
+Here is a brief explanation of the options used:

 - `--rm` causes the container to be automatically cleaned up (removed) when you're done with it (when it stops)
 - `-it` is short for `-i` `-t` and together make the container accessible and interactive (for you to work within)